IPCLab-NEAU/Cows-Mounting-Behavior-Detection/README.md

-# Cows-Mounting-Behavior-Detection-Dataset
+# Cows-Mounting-Behavior-Detection
-Cows Mounting Behavior Detection Dataset
+Cows Mounting Behavior Detection
 Cows Mounting Behavior Detection based on IATEFF-YOLO To find the dataset used in this study, please make sure all files are downloaded from: https://pan.baidu.com/s/1GTHXphYGuJuwcKJsYOS9pw